Key Corporate Features

 Limited, Corporation, Incorporated, Société Anonyme, Sociedad Anónima or their relevant abbreviations.

-The normal share capital is US$ 50,000 with all of the shares having a par value, this being the maximum share capital for the minimum duty payable upon incorporation and annually thereafter.
-The share capital may be expressed in any currency.
-The minimum issued capital is one share of no par value or one share of par value.
+The normal number of shares issued is 50,000 with all of the shares having a par value, this being the maximum share issue for the minimum duty payable upon incorporation and annually thereafter.
+The shares may be expressed in any currency.
+The minimum number of shares issued is one share of no par value or one share of par value.

 Registered shares, shares of no par value, preference shares, redeemable shares and shares with or without voting rights.